exasol/azure-data-factory-functions/doc/user_guide.md

 #### Add the azure function activity

-First, let's add a new 'azure function activity' to our pipeline.
+First, let's add a new 'Azure Function Activity' to our pipeline.

 As before, we select our azure function linked service